muhammad-tamim/JavaScript-notes/README.md

 1. Capturing: document → outer div → inner div → button
 2. Target: button (the actual target)
 3. Bubbling: button → inner div → outer div  → document
+### Event Flow Controlling:

-#### UseCapture paramenter:
+#### UseCapture parameter:
-In the event flow phase, the useCapture parameter controls when the event handler runs:
+The useCapture parameter controls when the event handler runs:
-- If useCapture is set to true, the event listener executes during the capturing phase
+- If useCapture is set to true, the event listener runs during the event capturing phase
-- If useCapture is set to false (default), the listener runs during the bubbling phase
+- If useCapture is set to false (default), the event listener runs during the event bubbling phase

 ```html
 <!DOCTYPE html>